hrbn/eventist/README.md

-# Eventist: AI Calendar Event Generator
+# Eventist: AI-Generated Calendar Events

 **Eventist** is a lightweight web application that converts natural language text into calendar events.
 Quickly generate `.ics` files for import into your favorite calendar platform.